 If a business with a similar name exists, you can review your state’s regulations to ensure that your chosen name is unique enough.
 You also can review other naming rules in your state to make sure your business name complies with the law and doesn’t contain prohibited words.

-Business entities like LLCs and corporations are almost always required to have a “designator” as part of their legal name.
+No matter which business structure you choose, business entities are almost always required to have a “designator” as part of their legal name.
 The designator indicates the business entity type.

-For example, LLC names might need to include a designator like “LLC” at the end, while a corporation might have “Incorporated” or “Inc.” Requirements for designators and their abbreviations vary by state.
+For example, LLC names might need to include a designator like “LLC” at the end.
+Requirements for designators and their abbreviations vary by state.

 Next, you’ll submit a name reservation form and pay a fee.
 If approved, this secures your desired business name for a specified period (such as 120 days).
 You can use this time to complete the state’s business formation process.